 Medicare Part D IRMAA also applies to Medicare Advantage plans that include prescription drug coverage or MAPDs.
 Remember, if you are enrolled in an MAPD, you must have Medicare Part B coverage so you will be responsible for both Part B IRMAA and Part D IRMAA.
 CMS notes in the Medicare manuals that:

-"Individuals with Part D-IRMAA must pay this additional premium directly to the government
+"Individuals with Part D-IRMAA must pay this additional premium directly to the government, not to their plans.

 CMS has established a 3-month initial grace period before individuals

 in an MA plan with Part D coverage (MA-PD) who fail to pay their

 assessed Part D-IRMAA will be disenrolled from the MA-PD plan.
 CMS will